Madahva/Space-tourism--Website/README.md

 This is my solution to the Space tourism website challenge on Frontend Mentor

-## 🔗 You can see the deploy here: https://madahva.github.io/space-tourism-website/

-### Built with
+#### Built with

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- CSS Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Figma to code
+- Figma
 - JavaScript

+### 🔗 You can see the deploy here: https://madahva.github.io/space-tourism-website/

 <br />